 Current Projects – a pilot project for the facade of 1616 Latimer Street

-The Cosmopolitan Club has submitted its first proposal to the Fund in 2022-- restoration of the clubhouse facade.
-The Fund approved the proposal and has made its first grant award to the Club for the pilot segment of the project.
+The Cosmopolitan Club has submitted its first proposal to the Fund in 2022-- restoration of the clubhouse facade as a pilot project.
+The Fund has approved a series of grant awards to the Club for the pilot segment of the project, including improved accessibility and an entrance ramp.

-With the Master Plan as a guiding framework, the Cosmopolitan Club Board will approve components as they arise from the Implementation Task Force, and forward funding proposals to 1616 Latimer Fund.
+With the Master Plan as a guiding framework, the Cosmopolitan Club Board will approve additional projects as they arise from the Implementation Task Force as proposals to 1616 Latimer Fund for funding from the Building on a Legacy campaign.
+Campaign funds will be used for the next capital priorities as they are proposed and approved.
+The next projects are expected to include HVAC replacement, improving accessibility and elevator installation.